Trapped in a contract?

 VoIP security isn’t only about call encryption.
 It’s about the level of trust that’s conveyed over a voice and text network.
 Your business communication platform can carry out more attacks if it’s compromised.

 The cost of a breach continues to rise every year.
-On average, a security breach in the United States costs $9.4 million, according to IBM.
+On average, a security breach in the United States costs $9.4 million, according to reports from Statista.

 Attackers can carry out attacks with the help of VoIP, such as: